flutter/website/src/docs/development/data-and-backend/json.md

 A _watcher_ makes our source code generation process more convenient.
 It watches changes in our project files and automatically builds the necessary files when needed.
-Start the watcher by running `flutter packages pub run build_runner watch` in the project root.
+Start the watcher by running `flutter pub run build_runner watch` in the project root.

 It is safe to start the watcher once and leave it running in the background.